opencarecc/opencareMakerPlaybook/methodology.md

 #### // Goals - Why involve citizens in a participatory process this time?
 To involve citizens it is necessary to establish a relation of trust and answer this question.
 The reasons may be different:

-1. To test a new methodology
+1. To test a new methodology;
-2. To inform people about something and collect their opinions
+2. To inform people about something and collect their opinions;
-3. To test a process or a product
+3. To test a process or a product;
-4. To design a new service or product
+4. To design a new service or product;
 5. ...

 In **opencare** project the goals is to involve citizens in co-design sessions to encourage citizens:

-* To bring out their needs or obstacles in life
+* To bring out their needs or obstacles in life;
 * To define solutions to respond to individual or collective problems.